nwg-piotr/nwg-menu/README.md

 ## Installation

-### Requirements
+### Dependencies

-- go 1.16
+- go 1.16 (just to build)
 - gtk3
 - gtk-layer-shell

+Optional (recommended):

+- thunar
+- alacritty

+You may use another file manager and terminal emulator, but for now the program has not yet been tested with anything but the two mentioned above.

 ### Steps

 1. Clone the repository, cd into it.
 2. Install necessary golang libraries with `make get`.
-First time it may take awhile, be patient.
 3. `make build`
 4. `sudo make install`